Nildas97/Apparel_Store_Data_Analysis/README.md

 ## Data cleaning & processing
 1. Formatting
 	a.
-Number formatting for the same values in same columns.
+Number formatting for the same values in the same columns.
 	b.
 Wrong datatypes for the wrong column.
 	c.
 Space or indentations issues.
 2. Duplicates